-The preparation of the Brownfield Land Register is governed by The Town and Country Planning (Brownfield Land Register) Regulations 2017.
-The Government has published a series of frequently asked questions to help people understand their purpose and how they operate.
+The preparation and publication of the register is governed by the Town and Country (Brownfield Land Register) Regulations 2017.

 All sites must meet the following criteria: